colinaut/mirth-peddlers-astro/src/pages/posts/apocalypse-warren.md

 ---
-title: "Apocalypse Warren"
+title: Apocalypse Warren
-pubDate: "2016-12-01"
+pubDate: 2016-12-01
-description: "A Warren world playset that brings the apocalypse back into The Warren!
-Bunnies in the apocalypse wasteland!"
+description: A Warren world playset that brings the apocalypse back into The Warren!
+  Bunnies in the apocalypse wasteland!
-hero: "/images/Apocalypse-Warren-Graphic-wide.png"
+hero: /images/Apocalypse-Warren-Graphic-wide.png
-tags: ["game","rpg","supplement"]
+tags:
+  - game
+  - rpg
+  - supplement
-layout: "../../layouts/BlogPostLayout.astro"
+layout: ../../layouts/BlogPostLayout.astro
+heroAlt: Apocalypse Warren graphic of a bunny silhouette, bullet holes, and tire tracks
 ---

 I present Apocalypse Warren, a world playset that brings the apocalypse back into [The Warren](https://bullypulpitgames.com/games/the-warren/)!